trishamazu/complexity-experiment-final/README.md

 * [CLIP-HBA](https://github.com/stephenczhao/CLIP-HBA-Finetune.git)

 ### Experiments
-* The Experiments folder contains the code for the THINGS ranking experiment and the bistable 2-AFC experiment.
+* The Experiments folder contains the code for the two experiments used to obtain human visual complexity perception data.
+Image choice and response time in seconds are recorded.
+    1. THINGS ranking experiment: Selects 50 random images from the THINGS dataset and presents them all at once.
+Participants select images from most complex to least complex.
+This process is repeated three times with image shuffling.
+    2. Bistable 2-AFC experiment: Presents 36 pairs of images (one bistable image, one style-transferred control).
+Participants select the more complex image.
+Each pair is shown randomly five times.
-* The Data subfolder contains the human complexity ratings for both experiments.
+* The Data subfolder contains the ground truth human complexity ratings for both experiments.

 ### Optimizations
 * The Bayesian subfolder contains the code used to extract the optimal weights from a csv of embeddings and a target set of complexity scores.